 A Bifurcation Diagram.

-Thorough emphasis on the place of theory within the discipline and the distinction between theory and practice, the program seeks to develop the student's critical and professional thinking, as well as intuition.
+Through emphasis on the place of theory within the discipline and the distinction between theory and practice, the program seeks to develop the student's critical and professional thinking, as well as intuition.
 Students thereby acquire a broad understanding of their field.
-Degree requirements are flexible to permit the designing of a program of study tailored to the student's interests.
+Degree requirements are flexible to permit designing a plan of study tailored to students' interests.

 Interaction is encouraged with other departments on campus, regional governmental facilities (including the U.S. Environmental Protection Agency Water Quality Laboratory and the Minnesota Natural Resources research Institute, both of which are located in Duluth), and area industries.
 Numerous opportunities exist for graduate student research.